 Larger mammals (e.g., deer, bobcat, coyote, and fox) are the least likely to be directly affected by construction activities due their ability to move quickly and travel sufficient distances from the disturbance.
 Mammals such as bats, squirrels, gophers, rabbits, raccoons, and weasels may experience effects from construction activities because they are more dependent on ground burrowing, rock crevices, shrubs, and trees for cover.
 However, some may be able to leave the disturbed area and find nearby habitat.
+The disturbance of rabbits may affect a Tribal resource important for traditional hunting practices (see Section 4.9, Cultural and Tribal Resources, of the EIS and the Tribal Resources Analysis Report [Appendix H]).

 Construction activities such as tree and other vegetation clearing, ground compaction, and drilling or blasting may result in harassment or mortality.
 Mammals such as gophers, moles, voles, shrews, and mice may experience a higher degree of effects from construction activities because they have a smaller range and depend more on ground burrowing.
 These animals may experience direct harassment, injury, or mortality resulting from construction equipment use, ground compacting activities, and blasting.
 If they are forced to leave established burrows and dens in winter, small mammal species would be exposed to harsher conditions and may not be able access cached food resources.
 Disruption and/or direct mortality of hibernating small mammals could also occur.
 Overall, short-term to persistent disruptions in behavior and injury or mortality to non-special status species would not result in significant adverse impacts to non-special status mammals during construction.
-Special status mammal species are discussed below.
+Special status mammal species are described below.